sjp38/linux/Documentation/admin-guide/mm/damon/eval.rst

 Evaluation
 ==========

 DAMON is lightweight.
-It increases system memory usage by only -0.39% and consumes less than 1% CPU time in most case.
-It slows target workloads down by only 0.63%.
+It increases system memory usage by only -0.45% and consumes less than 1% CPU time in most case.
+It slows target workloads down by only 0.55%.

 DAMON is accurate and useful for memory management optimizations.
-An experimental DAMON-based operation scheme for THP, 'ethp', removes 69.43% of THP memory overheads while preserving 37.11% of THP speedup.
-Another experimental DAMON-based 'proactive reclamation' implementation, 'prcl', reduces 89.30% of residential sets and 22.40% of system memory footprint while incurring only 1.98% runtime overhead in the best case (parsec3/freqmine).
+An experimental DAMON-based operation scheme for THP, 'ethp', removes 66.36% of THP memory overheads while preserving 54% of THP speedup.
+Another experimental DAMON-based 'proactive reclamation' implementation, 'prcl', reduces 89.16% of residential sets and 25.39% of system memory footprint while incurring only 2.3% runtime overhead in the best case (parsec3/freqmine).

 Setup
 =====

-On a QEMU/KVM based virtual machine hosted by an Intel i7 host machine running Ubuntu 18.04, I measure runtime and consumed system memory while running various realistic workloads with several configurations.
-I use 13 and 12 workloads in PARSEC3 [3]_ and SPLASH-2X [4]_ benchmark suites, respectively.
+On a QEMU/KVM based virtual machine utilizing 16GB of RAM and hosted by an Intel i7 machine running Ubuntu 18.04, I measure runtime and consumed system memory while running various realistic workloads with several configurations.
+I use 13 and 12 workloads in PARSEC3 [3]_ and SPLASH-2X [4]_ benchmark suites,
+respectively.
 I use another wrapper scripts [5]_ for convenient setup and run of the workloads.

 Measurement
 -----------